Webinar Marketing in Japan: The Tactic, the Platforms, the Partners

 Platform reality

 • LinkedIn ads work, but reach is narrower than in Europe.
 LinkedIn penetration among Japanese executives is meaningful but lower than equivalent EU senior cohorts.
-Use it, but do not expect it to carry the campaign alone.
+Use it; do not expect it to carry the campaign alone.

-• LINE Ads Platform for SMB targeting.
-LINE has near-universal Japanese adoption; LINE Ads gives you a B2C-flavored reach that occasionally surprises in B2B contexts (LINE for Business is widely used).
+• LINE Ads Platform for SMB and mid-market targeting.
+LINE has near-universal Japanese adoption, and LINE for Business is widely used; LINE Ads gives B2C-flavoured reach that occasionally surprises in B2B contexts.

 • Industry-specific email newsletters and association partnerships carry disproportionate weight.
 The Japan B2B information ecosystem is more newsletter-driven and less LinkedIn-driven than Europe.
 Partnering with sectoral associations or industry-vertical newsletters for promotion often outperforms paid social.